dgkanatsios/CKAD-exercises/c.pod_design.md

 version-1
 ```

-If the v2 is stable, scale it up to 4 replicas and shoutsown the v1:
+If the v2 is stable, scale it up to 4 replicas and shoutdown the v1:
 ```
 kubectl scale --replicas=4 deploy my-app-v2
 kubectl delete deploy my-app-v1